Adaptech/letseventsource/README.md

 ### What is Event Markdown (EMD)?

 EMD is a simple convention-based textual representation of an Event Storming.
 It attempts to retains the key characteristics which make sticky-on-a-wall, group-of-people event storming so successful, such as deliberate fuzziness.
+You can try it out at https://webeventstorming.com/ .
+There is a 30 second intro at https://webeventstorming.com/howto .

 ### What is “Green” Event Markdown?